Heritage of Japan

 The Jomon people may have invented the lacquering technology.
 It was an extremely complicated process – refining urushi-poison oak sap and making lacquer took several months and was a specialized task.
 Iron oxide (colcothar) and cinnabar (mercury sulfide) were used as red pigments to produce red lacquer.
 The lacquer was then applied with great skill to pottery, wooden bowls, baskets, combs, decorated bows and other items.
 Sometimes, burial clothes to be worn by the dead were also lacquered.
 The work produced lasting and beautiful objects that added colour to their lives.

-The earliest lacquered objects have been found from the Initial Jomon period (Kakinoshima B. site).
+Some of the earliest lacquered objects have been found from the Initial Jomon period (Kakinoshima B. site).
 Many lacquered objects have turned up during the Early Jomon period which means the lacquer technology had become an established part of Jomon culture by this time.
 One notable find of an elegant red and black lacquered wooden water jug was excavated from the Kurokawa village in Niigata prefecture.
-The Sannai-Maruyama site has turned up reddish wooden lacquerware with iron oxide applied.
-Yarn was lacquered red and dried and then tied and shaped into balls at the Wakeyachi A site in Niigata.
-From the Korekawa Nakai site was found a lacquered wooden bowl-like basket made from tree bark, with a lid that was made by bending and weaving bark.
-It has a beautiful cloud pattern and was lacquered over.

 Woodworking or carpentry was already an important craft or skill for the Jomon people, especially for building.
 From the Sakuramachi site in Toyama prefecture of the Middle Jomon period, a large number of wooden items, including more than 100 wooden beams, crosspieces, and posts were found.